nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ### 2.6  Make all objects and bands have identical time arrays (uniform length and spacing)

-It is very hard to find time-domain ML algorithms which can handle non uniform length datasets.
-Therefore we make them uniform by interpolating using KNN from scikit-learn which fills in the uniform length arrays with a final frequency chosen by the user.
-We choose KNN as very straightforward.
-This functional also shows the framework in case the user wants to choose a different scikit-learn function to do the interpolation.
-Another natural choice would be to use gaussian processes to do the interpolation, but this is not a good solution for our task because the flux values go to zero at times before and after the observations.
-Because we include the entire time array from beginning of the first band to end of the second band, most individual bands require interpolation before and after their particular observations.
-In other words, our light curves span
+It is very hard to find time-domain ML algorithms which can work with non uniform length datasets.
+Therefore we make the light curves uniform by interpolating using KNN from scikit-learn which fills in the uniform length arrays with a final frequency chosen by the user.
+We choose KNN as very straightforward method.
+This function also shows the framework in case the user wants to choose a different scikit-learn function to do the interpolation.
+Another natural choice would be to use gaussian processes (GP) to do the interpolation, but this is not a good solution for our task because the flux values go to zero at times before and after the observations.
+Because we include the entire time array from beginning of the first mission to end of the last mission, most individual bands require interpolation before and after their particular observations.
+In other words, our light curves span the entire range from 2010 with the start of panstarrs and WISE to the most recent ZTF data release (at least 2023), even though most individual missions do not cover that full range of time.

+It is important to choose the frequency over which the data is interpolated wisely.
+Experimentation with treating this variable like a hyperparam and testing sktime algorithms shows slightly higher accuracy values for a suite of algorithms for a frequency of one interpolated observation per 60 days.

 ```{code-cell} ipython3
 #what does the dataframe look like at this point in the code?